linux-cultist/venv-selector.nvim/README.md

 - `$CWD` - Current working directory.
 The directory where you start neovim.
 - `$WORKSPACE_PATH` - The workspace directories found by your LSP when you have an opened python file.
 - `$FILE_DIR` - The directory of the file in the neovim buffer.
+- `$CURRENT_FILE` - The full path to the currently opened file in the neovim buffer.

 You can use these in your own queries as well.
 Maybe you want to search the parent directories of your opened file for example.